v1psta/atst/README.md

 ### Seeding the database

-We have a helper script that will seed the database with requests, workspaces and projects for all of the test users:
+We have a helper script that will seed the database with requests, portfolios and applications for all of the test users:

 `pipenv run python script/seed_sample.py`